In This Article

 We went through the program—I go into more detail about that below—and with each step, Passler had more and more valuable insight to share.
 “It’s all about feeling good,” he asserted.
 “Weight loss does happen, but the majority of my patients stay on their personalized programs because of how much better they feel.”

 Each patient goes through a series of tests and questions so that Passler can prescribe a bespoke plan based on their body and needs.
 I imagine my program is quite different from that of Bella Hadid’s, but that’s life.

 It certainly looked nothing like this.

 He really does work hard to make sure you’re healthy but also happy—which I think is why he's so popular in the industry.
 It’s not just about steamed vegetables and a tablespoon of olive oil (though that is part of it).
 The long-term plans are for your well-being.

 Everybody is constantly saying I need to detox this and I need to detox that, but it was still a bit of a mystery to me what that actually meant.
 Passler put it plainly: “The toxins and chemicals that work against your physical, mental, and emotional well-being are removed from your system.”
-It’s in an effort to feel more energetic with improved body chemistry, better sleep patterns, and decreased food cravings.
-At the end of the detox (mine was only seven days, but you can go for a full 21), you’ll have improved body composition with decreased fat and a better balance of water and muscle.
+It’s an effort to feel more energetic with improved body chemistry, better sleep patterns, and decreased food cravings.
+At the end of the detox (mine was only seven days, but you can go for a full 21), you may have improved body composition with decreased fat and a better balance of water and muscle.

 It all sounds so clinical, but it’s really true.
 The program is a 360-degree plan to better your life, not just your body.
 By following through on cleaner, long-term eating habits, you’ll just feel better.